Key Takeaways

 Litigation, on the other hand, involves resolving disputes in court and is more formal and rigid due to strict procedural rules.
 While this method can be more costly and time-consuming, it provides a public record of proceedings and the potential for appealing unfavorable decisions, which might influence future cases.

-In many cases, investors are not eligible to file a lawsuit against their stockbroker or financial advisor.
+In many cases, investors are not eligible to file a lawsuit against their financial advisor.
 This is because most investment account agreements contain mandatory arbitration provisions that require disputes to be settled through arbitration instead of litigation.
 These clauses significantly shape how claims are handled, making it imperative to understand their implications on your ability to sue.

 While the FINRA arbitration process is somewhat similar to traditional litigation, there are some important differences that only an experienced arbitration lawyer can handle.
-If you are filing a FINRA arbitration claim against a bad broker, you should work with a qualified and experienced investment fraud attorney who knows the intricacies of FINRA’s arbitration rules, regulations and industry practices.
+If you are filing a FINRA arbitration claim against a bad financial advisor, you should work with a qualified and experienced investment fraud attorney who knows the intricacies of FINRA’s arbitration rules, regulations and industry practices.

 Experienced attorneys, like those at Sonn Law Group, specialize in navigating both arbitration and litigation processes.
 They ensure that all procedural requirements are met and aim to secure the best possible outcome for their clients.